Paying a court fine

 If you’re told to go to a hearing

 If you get a court summons for not paying your court fine, you must go to the hearing - unless you've paid the fine in full before you're due in court.
 You could be arrested and put in prison if you don’t.

 A hearing is your chance to show the court how much you can afford to pay, so make sure you take evidence of your income and living expenses with you.

-You can ask an adviser at your nearest Citizens Advice to help you gather the documents you need.
-It’s a good idea to get legal help too.
+You can ask an adviser at your nearest Citizens Advice if you're not sure what documents you need.
+It's a good idea to get legal help too.

-The consequences of a hearing can be serious, for example the judge can issue a 'warrant for distress' to seize your belongings up to the value of your court fine.
-If they do this, you'll have to pay warrant fees as well.
+The consequences of a hearing can be serious, for example the judge can increase your fine by 50% or even send your case to the High Court.
 A solicitor can help you explain your circumstances to the judge.